 Schoolyard Habitats depends on knowledgeable, motivated, and compassionate volunteers.
 Some help install and maintain Habitats by digging holes and planting native species.
 Others pair with partner schools as instructional assistants, helping teachers continue with Schoolyard Habitat lessons after the partnership ends.

 Click here to find out how to get involved.

 Application process for our 2020-2023 partner school is now closed.

 Please check back in January 2020 for the next partner school application.

 Support Our Habitat Program

-The Highlands Center is excited to bring this program to our next partner school, Humboldt Elementary School!
+The Highlands Center is excited to bring this program to our next partner school, Granite Mountain Middle School!

 The Schoolyard Habitat Program is supported each year by members and friends of the Highlands Center along with families and friends of our local elementary schools through the Arizona Tax Credit program.

-Thank you for your generous tax donations to Humboldt Elementary School.
+Thank you for your generous tax donations to Granite Mountain Middle School.

 Arizona Tax Credits can be made anytime prior to April 15, 2020.